15 Top People Management Skills for 2023

 People management skills—beyond simply being able to communicate and collaborate with others—are essential for success in any workplace.
-Effective people manager skills involve the ability to understand and motivate individuals, build strong teams, and resolve conflicts.
+Effective people management skills involve the ability to understand and motivate individuals, build strong teams, and resolve conflicts.
 You can achieve this through clear communication, respect, persuasion, trust, openness, and more.
 Let’s take a closer look at these and other skills employees, especially managers, should have.

 1. Communication

 Communication tops the list of soft skills and people skills employees need to be successful in their careers.
-Employees and managers must be able to listen to co-workers, customers, subordinates, and superiors and then respond in an appropriate manner.
-This means varying your style according to your audience as well as being able to coherently and convincingly share your thoughts.
+Employees and managers must be able to listen to coworkers, customers, subordinates, and superiors and then respond in an appropriate manner.
+This means varying your style according to your audience, as well as being able to coherently and convincingly share your thoughts.

 Without clear and efficient communication, teams can quickly become disjointed, leading to decreased productivity, missed deadlines, and a lack of collaboration.
 To achieve effective communication in the workplace, establish an open and inclusive culture where all employees feel comfortable expressing their thoughts and ideas.